-Google Pixel 3 – Battery life
+Google Pixel 3 Battery life – Not the strongest part of the phone

 One of the biggest reasons to go for a ‘big’ phone is the improved battery life.
 Having a larger device naturally means there’s more space to stick in a sizeable cell.
-The Huawei P20 Pro, for example, has 4000mAh, as does the Samsung Galaxy Note 9.

 In comparison, the 2900 mAh battery tucked inside the Google Pixel 3 seems, well, paltry.